jamesperet/j1x-blog/_drafts/digital-ocean-server-setup.md

 If you ever have to log in as the root user again, just change this settings back as your new super user using ```sudo``` before the commands.

+## Configure FTP

+    sudo apt-get install vsftpd

+To change vsftpd configuration, run ```sudo nano /etc/vsftpd.conf```.
+Change the following settings:

+    local_enable=YES
+    write_enable=YES
+    chroot_local_user=NO

+With this configuration, the admin user will be able to log in via SFTP to any folder inside ```/var/www/```.
+After changing configurations, restart the service:

+    sudo service vsftpd restart

 ## Change SWAP memory settings

 For droplets with a low amount of RAM memory, its possible to increase the **SWAP memory**.